saki1994/TN-Recipes/README.md

 # TN-Recipes

+2/17 TODO
+1. Shiny animation - Search Bar.
+2. Body content - scroll down for the list.

 **NavBar, Search Bar and Footer should be styled inside firstStyleSheets.css **Body content should be styled inside secondStyleSheets.css

 To do for Home Page
-1. Set up navbar // Monday - Should be finished in 1 day. <<DONE>>
+1. Set up navbar // Monday - Should be finished in 1 day. <<ALL DONE>>
   a.
-Create hamburger menu
-  b.
 Set flex-row for navbar.

-2. Search Bar // Tuesday - Should be finished in 1 day including footer. <<DONE>>
+2. Search Bar // Tuesday - Should be finished in 1 day including footer. <<NEED FURTHER EDITING>>
   a.
-Create box shadow.
+Create box shadow. (done)
   b.
 Shiny animation.
+(Need editing)
-  3. Design the input search field.
+  3. Design the input search field. (done)

 3. Body content //Wednesday (Work off) should be done in one day.
   a.
 Responsive using grid system.